Do you really need to do a lot of prep for the GRE? Can’t you just read a GRE prep book yourself and study some on your own?

 The Cost of a GRE Test Prep Course

 There are less expensive alternatives.
-My course is $395—still a big investment for most college students, I know.
+My course is about a third of that—still a big investment for most college students, I know.

 When students consider the potential return on their investment, even expensive courses make sense.